microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

     _Copying the Git URL_

-1. Return to the Command Prompt window (or open a new one if you closed the last one) and execute the following command to add "azure" as a remote name.
+1. Return to the Command Prompt or Terminal window (or open a new one if you closed the last one) and execute the following command to add "azure" as a remote name.
 Substitute the Git URL on the clipboard for *git_url*.

 	<pre>
 	git remote add azure <i>git_url</i></pre>